Homebuilders lift UK stocks on house price boost; IWG slumps

 All eyes will be on U.S. inflation data for May, due on Thursday, for cues on whether the Federal Reserve was likely to start tightening monetary policy sooner than expected.

-Mining stocks (.FTNMX551030) fell 1.2% as data showed China's export growth slowed more than expected last month due to disruptions caused by COVID-19 cases at the country's major southern ports. read more
+Mining stocks fell 1.2% as data showed China’s export growth slowed more than expected last month due to disruptions caused by COVID-19 cases at the country’s major southern ports.

-In company news, office space provider IWG (IWG.L) tumbled 16.2% to head for its worst day in more than a year, as it said underlying core earnings for the current year would be well below the crisis-hit 2020 level due to continued lockdown restrictions in some markets. read more
+In company news, office space provider IWG tumbled 16.2% to head for its worst day in more than a year, as it said underlying core earnings for the current year would be well below the crisis-hit 2020 level due to continued lockdown restrictions in some markets.

-Life sciences company NetScientific Plc (NSCI.L) surged 22.7% after saying one of its subsidiaries had entered an exclusive licensing agreement with AstraZeneca Plc (AZN.L) to globally sell a COVID-19 test. read more
+Life sciences company NetScientific Plc surged 22.7% after saying one of its subsidiaries had entered an exclusive licensing agreement with AstraZeneca Plc to globally sell a COVID-19 test.

+Reporting by Sagarika Jaisinghani in Bengaluru and Julien Ponthus in London; Editing by Subhranshu Sahu and Devika Syamnath

 Our Standards: The Thomson Reuters Trust Principles.